Polymer/pwa-starter-kit-hn/README.md

 ## Lazy-loading

-Dynamically-loaded elements, actions, and selectors files are grouped by fragments.
-The app.js fragment is loaded by index.html while other fragments are loaded as a side-effect by the `updateLocation` action in src/actions/location.js.
+Dynamically-loaded elements are loaded as a side-effect by the `updateLocation` action in src/actions/location.js.
+These elements may export actions and selectors that are asynchronously used by the `updateLocation` action for a particular page.

 ## File structure